 - Not for sale presently

 8 days - Independent tour of Russian fabulous cities, Moscow and St Petersburg, in style.

-Taste the mystery, beauty and intrigue of Russia, the land that lay hidden behind the Iron Curtain for decades.
+Loved 'A Gentleman in Moscow'?
+Why not taste the mystery, beauty and intrigue of Russia, the land that lay hidden behind the Iron Curtain for decades.
 This tour explores the grandeur of Moscow and the grace of St Petersburg.
 Four star hotels and plenty of inclusions set this tour apart from the rest.
 Discover the great cities of Russia and enjoy special touches such as visiting attractions before the crowds, private transfers and boat trips.

 New to discover: the vast new General Staff Building with some of the best 19th & 20th century European art on the planet.

 - Explore the majestic St Petersburg & Moscow on private city tours

 - Admire the rich Russian history, art and architecture

 - Travel to Moscow on a highspeed train

 - Enjoy the local cuisine in stylish restaurants